Vermont: Religion

 According to the Pew Research Center in 2014, 37% reported no religion, the highest rate of irreligion of all U.S. states.
-The Pew Research Center also determined the largest religion was Christianity; Catholics made 22% of the population and Protestants were 30%.
-In contrast with Southern U.S. trends, the majority of Protestants are Mainline Protestant dominated by Methodism.
-The United Methodist Church was the largest Mainline Protestant denomination in Vermont, followed by the American Baptist Churches USA and United Church of Christ.
+The Pew Research Center also determined the largest religion was Christianity; Catholics made up 22% of the population and Protestants were 30%.
+In contrast with Southern U.S. trends, the majority of Protestants are mainline Protestant, dominated by Methodism.
+The United Methodist Church was the largest mainline Protestant denomination in Vermont, followed by the American Baptist Churches USA and United Church of Christ.
 Evangelical Protestants were dominated by independent Baptist churches.
 Major non-Christian religions were Judaism, Islam, Buddhism, Hinduism, and other faiths.
 The largest non-Christian religious group outside of irreligion were Unitarians.
 An estimated 3.1% of the irreligious were atheist.

 With the publication of a study by the Public Religion Research Institute in 2020, Christianity spread among Protestantism, Catholicism, and non-mainstream Christians including Mormonism and the Jehovah's Witnesses were approximately 64% of the adult population.
 The religiously unaffiliated were determined to be an estimated 30% of the total adult population according to the Public Religion Research Institute.
+As of 2022 per the Public Religion Research Institute, Vermont became plurality irreligious, and consistently ranks as one of the most secular states in the United States.
+The 2022 study estimated 48% of the population were religiously unaffiliated, while 45% were Christian altogether (Catholic, Protestant, Mormon, and Jehovah's Witness).

-Additionally, the Association of Religion Data Archives reported that the single largest denominations were the following: the Catholic Church (124,208); United Church of Christ (11,882); and the United Methodist Church (9,652).
+The Association of Religion Data Archives reported that in 2020, the religiously affiliated population were primarily Christian.
+The single largest Christian denominations were the following: the Catholic Church (124,208); United Church of Christ (11,882); and the United Methodist Church (9,652).
 Non-denominational Protestants numbered 29,830.
+Among the largest Christian denominations at this study, Catholics had an adherence rate of 208.70 per 1,000 people; the United Church of Christ 18.48 per 1,000 people; and United Methodists 15.01 per 1,000 people.
+ARDA's 2020 membership tabulations reflected the Pew Research Center's 2014 study where 21% of the population attended religious services weekly, 32% once or twice a month, and 47% seldom/never.
+In a 2018 research article by the National Christian Foundation, non-churchgoing Christians nationwide did not attend religious services often through practicing the faith in other ways, not finding a house of worship they liked, disliking sermons and feeling unwelcomed, and logistics.

 Economy

-In 2016, Vermont had a total employment of 262,705, and the total employer establishments were 21,174.
-In 2019, VermontBiz reported a WalletHub ranking of Vermont 43rd as place to start a business, citing Vermont as 49th in average growth of small businesses and 50th in the availability of human capital.
-CNBC ranked Vermont 32nd as a place to do business in 2018, citing access to capital as the largest impediment.
-While U.S. News ranked Vermont 37th for "business environment", it ranked it 18th for employment in 2019.Forbes magazine as the 42nd best state in which to do business in 2015, 32nd in 2007, and 30th in 2006.